Suspect named after 5 killed at Colorado LGBT+ club – live

 At least five are dead and 25 left injured in mass shooting inside LGBT+ nightclub

-The FBI has joined an investigation in Colorado Springs after a gunman killed five people and injured 18 others after opening fire within moments upon entering a LGBT+ nightclub.
+The FBI has joined an investigation in Colorado Springs after a gunman killed five people and injured 25 others after opening fire within moments upon entering a LGBT+ nightclub on Saturday night.

 Police and the district attorney’s office have named 22-year-old Anderson Lee Aldrich as a suspect.
 The suspect reportedly carried an AR-15-style rifle.
 Two firearms were recovered from the scene.